 What should I do if my horse ties-up?

-If you suspect your horse is having an episode, you should consider it an emergency and contact your vet.
+If you suspect your horse is having an episode of azoturia, you should consider it an emergency and contact your vet.
 While waiting, try to keep your horse calm.
 In cold weather, you can keep them warm by putting a rug on.

 Often a vet will confirm the diagnosis with a blood sample, and might administer fluids, either via a stomach tube or directly into the vein.
 A vet can also give your horse painkillers, and in serious cases they might wish to hospitalise your horse for 24-hour care.

-In horses that seem susceptible to multiple episodes, your vet might recommend a muscle biopsy or other tests to try to get to the bottom of the underlying cause.
+In horses that seem susceptible to multiple episodes of tying-up, your vet might recommend a muscle biopsy or other tests to try to get to the bottom of the underlying cause.

 Aspects of long-term management include diet, exercise, prophylaxis (or administration of a preventative drug) and reducing anxiety.